Spruce–fir forests: Distribution

+Spruce-fir forests are found in generally cold climates, with cold winters and cool summers.
+For example, in the southern Appalachian Mountains, spruce-fir forests were found in a range of mean July temperatures from 13 °C at treeline, to 17 °C at the spruce-fir/deciduous forest ecotone.

 Examples and characteristics

 Forests of the Southern Appalachian Mountains had covered approximately 140 km2 on peaks and ranges.
 Today this forest type occupies less than 70 km2.
 Much of this forest loss is due to logging, followed by slash fires.
 The Waterrock Knob fire was composed of different group of plant species than are normally found in burned spruce and fir forests.
 The tree layer of this stand consists of fewer than expected stems and has low basal area.
 The shrub layer is very dense, which may reduce successful tree reproduction.
 The herbaceous layer growth is not typical of young, disturbed spruce and fir stands.
 These vegetation characteristics suggest that possibly a hot fire in conjunction with a steep rocky slope and shallow soils have been some of the reasons for the reduced development of a typical spruce and fir stand.
 Burned soil has been an important factor in determining earlier and present vegetation patterns and species composition.